Nadwine/tci-pr/documentations/requirments.md

 As a user, I want to be supplied with facts about scams, so that I can avoid them.

+* Help
+How to instruction videos. (make very prominent all across the landlord website)

+Phone number help line (make very prominent all across the website)

 # Developer Features
 ==========================================================================================================================